eclipse-biscuit/biscuit-rust/README.md

   // let's deserialize the token: let biscuit2 = Biscuit::from(&token2, public_key)?;

-  // let's define 3 verifiers (corresponding to 3 different requests):
+  // let's define 3 authorizers (corresponding to 3 different requests):
   // - one for /a/file1.txt and a read operation
   // - one for /a/file1.txt and a write operation
   // - one for /a/file2.txt and a read operation